jm0rt1/Modeling_Assignment_1/README.md

 Future projects may provide a "frozen" version of the program, providing an executable package to the end user, which will bundle the interpreter with the executable as one set.

 This is a placeholder for the procedure.

+## **6. Testing Code Base**

+Follow the above procedures for initializing the virtual environment, then run:

+    ./test.sh